kubernetes-sigs/krew/site/content/docs/developer-guide/develop/best-practices.md

 If you are planning to write a plugin with Go, check out:

 - [client-go]: a Go SDK to work with Kubernetes API and kubeconfig files
-- [cli-runtime]: Provides packages to share code with `kubectl` for printing output or [sharing command-line options][cli-opts]
+- [cli-runtime]: a set of packages to share code with `kubectl` for printing output or [sharing command-line options][cli-opts]
-- [sample-cli-plugin]: An example plugin implementation in Go
+- [sample-cli-plugin]: an example plugin implementation in Go

 ## Consistency with kubectl {#kubectl-options}

-Krew does not try to impose any rules in terms of the shape of your plugin.
+Krew does not impose any rules in terms of the shape of your plugin.

-However, if you use the command-line options with `kubectl`, you can make your users’ lives easier.
+However, if you support the common command-line options with `kubectl`, you can make your users’ lives easier.

-For example, it is recommended you use the following command line flags used by `kubectl`:
+For example, it is recommended that you support the following command-line flags used by `kubectl`:

 - `-h`/`--help`